Algarve Travel Report 2026: Sights, Drone & Kitesurfing

 How do you get to the Benagil Caves?

-The Benagil Cave It is only accessible by water — there is no road leading in.
-Options: Kayak or SUP from Praia de Benagil (Approx. €35–50 for a guided tour), guided boat tours from Lagos or Portimão (approx. €20–30, but you don't go inside the cave—you only pass by).
+Benagil Cave is only accessible by water—there is no way in from land.
+Options: Kayak or SUP from Praia de Benagil (approx. €35–50 for a guided tour), guided boat tours from Lagos or Portimão (approx. €20–30, but you don't go inside the cave—you only pass by).
 Tip: Start early in the morning (before 9 a.m.), when the cave is almost empty and the light through the opening in the ceiling is most beautiful.
 Swimming is officially prohibited and also dangerous due to the waves.

 What are the most beautiful sights in the Algarve?

-The highlights of the Algarve: The Benagil Cave (accessible by kayak, a natural wonder), that Cabo de São Vicente (Southwesternmost point of Europe, spectacular sunset), the Lagos Old Town (Moorish walls, lively restaurants), the Ponta da Piedade (golden rock formations, ideal for drone photography) and the Ria Formosa (Nature park, flamingos, kitesurfing).
+The highlights of the Algarve: Benagil Cave (accessible by kayak, a natural wonder), Cabo de São Vicente (the southwesternmost point of Europe, spectacular sunsets), the old town of Lagos (Moorish walls, lively restaurants), Ponta da Piedade (golden rock formations, ideal for drone photography), and the Ria Formosa (nature park, flamingos, kitesurfing).
 If you have time: Sagres, with its fortress and historic harbor, is highly recommended.

 How much does a holiday in the Algarve cost?